quinetime/slide-mdx-boilerplate/README.md

 * Updating mdx-deck to 3.0.1 brought along a bunch of problems.
 I don't want to be left behind, so I'll try to solve them instead of sticking with 2.5.1.
 They're listed below.

 * Something is wrong with hotloading the dev server.
 It doesn't update when I make changes to deck.mdx, and I have to restart it.
 It's truly annoying.
 Fix this!
 (Could it be related to my having installed and started up a dev server for this boilerplate, such that cloning it presumes something incorrect about the location of deck.mdx?)
+Update: [there's an open issue for this](https://github.com/jxnblk/mdx-deck/issues/474)!
+Changing the first slide will hotload in the meantime.

 * Updating to mdx-deck 3.0.1 changed the way some components look.
 Fix them.
 It also switched from using styled-components to emotion, so I should rewrite them in emotion.
 Investigate the possibility of having compenents invert colors automatically when the background is inverted rather than having to do it manually.